basho/basho_docs/source/languages/en/riak/ops/building/benchmarking.md

 #### riakclient_bucket

 The Riak bucket to use for reading and writing values.
-Default is `<<"test">>`.
+The Default is `<<"test">>`.

 ```erlang